FAQ, Terms and Conditions

 Q: Who is eligible for funding?

 A: MD and PhD level scientists affiliated with a research institution are eligible to apply for funding.
-Post-doctoral researchers are encouraged to apply for funding and will need to submit a letter of support from the Principal Investigator that they will be working with.
+Post-doctoral researchers are encouraged to apply for funding but will need to list themselves as co-principal investigator (PI) along with the lab PI.

 Q: What types of projects do you fund?